ASEAN U-16 Boys' Futsal Championship

-The ASEAN U-16 Futsal Championship, also known as ASEAN U-16 Boys' Futsal Championship is the main futsal competition of the under-16 national futsal teams governed by the AFF (ASEAN Football Federation).
+The ASEAN U-16 Boys' Futsal Championship is the main futsal competition of the under-16 national futsal teams governed by the AFF (ASEAN Football Federation).

 The tournament is held every two years, with the first final tournament held in December 2025 in Thailand and featuring seven teams.

+Indonesia are the inaugural champions on the 2025 edition, defeating Thailand 4–3 in the final.